Tofutush/tofutush.github.io/blog/posts/dogs to cats.md

 ---
-title: I used to like dogs but now I like cats more.
+title: I used to like dogs but now I like cats more
 date: 2025-09-19
 ---